arunasurya/academy/README.md

-# academy
+# Academy

-Where you learn about my learning process of technology
+Where you learn about my learning process of technology.

+## Terminal basics